Acute Lymphocytic Leukemia (ALL): Chemotherapy

 When might chemotherapy be used for ALL?

-If the first treatment with chemotherapy doesn't work, your doctor may advise another type of chemotherapy.
-This might be given in high doses along with a stem cell transplant.
-This depends on a variety of factors, such as your age and if the first treatment worked at all.
+If the first treatment with chemo doesn't work, your healthcare provider may advise another kind of chemo.
+This might be given in high doses as part of a stem cell transplant.
+It depends on a variety of factors, such as your age, overall health, and if the first treatment worked at all.

 How is chemotherapy given for ALL?

-If you get chemotherapy, you will meet with a hematologist/oncologist before treatment starts.
-This kind of doctor specializes in treating blood cancers like leukemia.
-The doctor will talk with you about your treatment and what you might expect.
+You will meet with a hematologist/oncologist before chemo treatment starts.
+This healthcare provider specializes in treating blood cancers like leukemia.
+The provider will talk with you about your treatment options and what you might expect.

-Chemotherapy for ALL is often given in phases.
+Chemo for ALL is often given in phases.
 This gives the medicines a better chance of working well.
+The total treatment can take up to 3 years.
 The treatment phases of ALL include:

 Remission induction or induction therapy.
-The goal of this phase is to quickly kill as many leukemia cells in the blood and bone marrow as possible.
-This usually puts the leukemia into remission.
-Remission means you don't have signs or symptoms of the cancer.
+The goal of this phase is to quickly kill as many leukemia cells as possible.
+Strong medicines are used, and you're in the hospital for this phase.
+You may be there for up to 6 weeks.
+Induction usually puts the leukemia into remission.
+Remission means no ALL cells can be found in your body.

-Chemotherapy in the first two phases can be intense.
+Chemo in the first 2 phases can be intense.
 You may need to spend a lot of time in the hospital.
-Younger patients often get stronger chemotherapy.
-Older patients may get slightly less strong treatment.
+Tests will be done to be sure treatment is working.

 What is intrathecal chemotherapy?